 Even though rabbit ears have many health benefits, and are highly nutritious, they should only make up a small proportion of your dog’s diet.
 Your dog predominantly needs to eat a balanced, high-quality food.
 Giving your dog a rabbit ear two or three times a week is plenty for him to be able to experience the benefits of them.

-Are Rabbit Ears Safe for Dogs?
+Disadvantages & Risks of Rabbit Ears Safe for Dogs?

 The most common concern about rabbit ears is whether the hair might cause an impaction.
 Hair is not easily digested, and therefore if eaten in large quantities it may struggle to pass.
 However, sticking to only two or three ears per week prevents this risk.